-7. Decisions on Enforcement Action
+10. Decisions on Enforcement Action

-7.1 The Authority seeks to ensure that legislation is enforced in an impartial way through policy and management procedures and safeguards.
+10.1 The Authority seeks to ensure that legislation is enforced in an impartial way through policy and management procedures and safeguards.

-7.2 Some decisions about enforcement action are taken by the officers who inspect the premises and in consultation with more senior colleagues if appropriate.
+10.2 Decisions in relation to the need for enforcement action are undertaken by the Officers who inspect the premises and in consultation with a relevant Fire Safety Manager.